nadinejamila/web-dev-learning/JavaScript for Web Developers/book_notes.md

 The search starts at the front of the scope chain,looking for an identifier with the given name.
 This process continues until the search reaches the global context’s variable object.
 ![Identifier Lookup](./images/identifier_lookup.jpg)
 ### Garbage Collection
-The execution environment is responsible for managing the memory required during code execution.
-There are 2 strategies:
+*execution environment* - responsible for managing the memory required during code execution

+*2 strategies:*

 #####A. Mark-and-Sweep
 1. Mark all variables stored in memory.